 What I believe.

-The next decade belongs to teams that blur design, engineering, and product strategy until the seams disappear.
-AI is accelerating that collapse, and the most interesting work is on the people figuring out what intelligent products should feel like.
+The teams that win the next decade will blur design, engineering, and product strategy until you cannot tell where one ends.
+AI is speeding that up, and the work I care about belongs to the people deciding what intelligent products should feel like.

-Nine years across four teams, mostly spent translating ambiguity into shippable product surface.
+Nine years across four teams, mostly spent turning messy, unscoped problems into something shippable.

 Let’s build thoughtful products together.